-Project management is the application of knowledge, skills, tools and techniques to project activities to meet project requirements.
-Elon’s Project Management major provides students with a strong foundation in a professionally recognized project management body of knowledge, opportunities for skill development as project managers, and experience with the tools and techniques essential to effective project work.
+Elon’s Project Management major will provide you with a strong foundation in a professionally recognized project management body of knowledge, opportunities for skill development as project managers, and experience with the tools and techniques essential to effective project work.

 Aligning the Project Management Major with Industry Guidelines

 In today’s increasingly complex and competitive global marketplace, technical skills are simply not enough.
 Companies are seeking added skills in leadership and business intelligence to support longer-range strategic objectives that contribute to the bottom line.

 The coursework associated with the Project Management major has been developed using guidance from the Project Management Institute and other industry sources.
 According to PMI, the ideal skill set – the Talent Triangle – is a combination of different ways of working (previously Technical Project Management), power skills (previously Leadership) and business acumen (previously Strategic and Business Management).
 To stay relevant and competitive, you must develop these employer-demanded skills.

 The project management major will assist you in your development as a project team member, project manager, and organizational leader through required and elective coursework.